ArduPilot/ardupilot_wiki/common/source/docs/common-master-features.rst

 Items in Master Branch Only
 ===========================

 This lists features or changes merged in master and build in the "latest" firmware, but not in a stable or beta release yet.
-These items should be considered at the "alpha" test stage.
+They have passed all test suites and usually have already been flight tested.
+These items are considered in the broad flight testing stage and test users are encouraged.
+Eventually, they will released in a beta, then stable release.

 .. toctree::